 - HIGHLIGHTS: Smooth roads, excellent views almost the whole way, proximity to Santa Barbara

-On the first day, we had planned to bike Gibraltar Road, a popular climb out of Santa Barbara with great views.
-My friends had planned to bike up the backside of the mountain, with much steeper grades.
-I opted for the most common route, with slightly less steep grades and beautiful views.
-Getting to the road seems easy, however, there are a lot of small roads with confusing turns before you actually reach Gibraltar Road.
-Make sure you map it out and know where you are going.
+On the first day, we planned to bike Gibraltar Road, a popular climb out of Santa Barbara with great views.
+My friends had planned to bike up the backside of the mountain with much steeper grades.
+I opted for the most common route, which was slightly less steep with beautiful views.
+Getting to the road seems easy, but there are a lot of small roads with confusing turns before you actually reach Gibraltar Road.
+Make sure you map it out and know where you’re going.

 Here is a link to the Strava route.
-The main climb itself is roughly 10 km or 6 miles and is roughly an average 8% grade.
-Once you reach Gibraltar Road, it is smooth sailing, and you remain on the same road until the summit.
-I began my ascent, finding a groove and slowly warming up.
-The road is not too steep starting out, and almost immediately you have fantastic views of the ocean and Santa Barbara down below.
+The main climb itself is roughly 10 km or 6 miles, and it is an average 8% grade.
+Once you reach Gibraltar Road, it’s smooth-sailing, and you remain on the same road until the summit.
+Once I began my ascent, I found a groove and slowly warmed up.
+The road isn’t too steep starting out, and almost immediately you have fantastic views of the ocean and Santa Barbara down below.

 I reached a flat section with some sort of tower and a turnout in the road.
-This is the top of the Gibraltar climb, however, if you continue on, the road descends slightly and then ascends again to a second and slightly higher peak.
+This is the top of the Gibraltar climb.
+If you continue on, the road descends slightly and then ascends again to a second and slightly higher peak.
 I tried this, but entered a heavy cloud on the way and became very cold (I forgot to pack arm warmers).

 I wasn’t sure at the time whether that was the top, so I turned back before the peak to descend before getting too cold.
 It turns out either peak can be considered the top.
 The highest peak is officially La Cumbre Peak, which is just a couple kilometres further.
 At some point Gibraltar Road goes right, but you shouldn’t turn there.
 The descent was equally as fun and beautiful as the ascent, and the views did not disappoint the second time around.

-All in all it was a great workout and a great climb.
+All in all, it was a great workout and a great climb.
 I would highly recommend it.
 For anyone looking for a more challenging route, going up the backside of the mountain may be a steeper and more demanding workout.
-You can go up the opposite way, and descend the more scenic and less steep side of the mountain, making for a nice loop.
-It would probably be best not to descend the steep side for safety reasons.
+You can go up the opposite way and descend the more scenic, less steep side of the mountain, making for a nice loop.
+For safety reasons, it’s best to avoid descending on the steep side.

-Day 2 in Santa Barbara was spent shopping, eating and exploring the downtown.
-Santa Barbara is a lively town with a great energy and I really enjoyed walking up and down State Street.
+Day 2 in Santa Barbara was spent shopping, eating, and exploring the downtown.
+Santa Barbara is a lively town with great energy, and I really enjoyed walking up and down State Street.